Dismissal compensation tool

 What this tool does

-Before relying on the estimate
+Before you rely on the estimate

 • Use Acas early conciliation quickly if you may need a claim.

-Reviewed against official guidance
+Checked against official sources

 Last reviewed: 29 March 2026.
 Checked against Acas, GOV.UK, the Employment Rights Act framework, and the 2026 increase-of-limits order.